mev-build-rs

 • The builder has been tested on an AWS EC2 instance of t3.xlarge variety with a 512Gb disk.

 • You can control the logging level of reth and mev with the RUST_LOG environment variable.
-For example, to silence the reth logs, you can run mev like RUST_LOG=mev=info mev --network sepolia build config.toml
+For example, to silence the reth logs, you can run mev like RUST_LOG=mev=info mev build config.toml